 At Virginia Humanities, we are committed to exploring the history, culture, and traditions of our communities, but we believe that public health and safety should be everyone’s top priority.
-At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis with a growing number of cases being identified in and around Virginia.
+At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis that continues to affect people all across Virginia.

 Virginia Humanities is affiliated with the University of Virginia (UVA) and is following all UVA policies and procedures related to the Coronavirus.
 We are also following all state guidelines issued by Governor Northam.
-As of March 30, 2020 this includes complying with the Governor’s stay-at-home order and the cancellation of all in-person public events through June 10, 2020.
+As of July 1, 2020 this includes complying with the Virginia Forward Phase Three guidelines.
+Under Phase Three, our offices will remain closed to the public and our staff will continue working from home.
+While Phase Three allows event spaces to operate at 50% occupancy, up 250 participants, all Virginia Humanities public in-person events remain cancelled.
+We encourage our grantees and partners to do the same.

 CARES Act Emergency Funding